bozsahin/ccglab/README.md

 </ol>

 Latest release is shown by <code>(which-ccglab).</code> Announced git releases may be slightly behind the latest, which is always this copy.
-Just clone this rather than download the release if you want the latest.
+Just clone this repo rather than download the release if you want the latest.

 <B>MANUAL INSTALL:</B>